 Once you determine that you’re eligible for Medicare in Colorado, it’s time to understand your options.

-If you are 65 and get a Social Security check, you will be automatically enrolled into what is known as Original Medicare.
-The two main parts of Original Medicare are Part A, which covers hospital care, and Part B, which covers doctor visits, lab work, and some medical devices.
+If you are 65 and receive benefits from Social Security or the Railroad Retirement Board, you will be automatically enrolled into what is known as Original Medicare.
+The two main parts of Original Medicare are Part A, which covers hospitalization care, and Part B, which covers doctor visits, lab work, and some medical devices.2

-Another option is Medicare Part C (Medicare Advantage) coverage, the choice of over 324,951 Coloradans.
-It’s offered by private health insurance companies and groups Medicare Part A and B benefits in a single bundle.
-Many plans also include drug, vision, and dental coverage.
+Another option is Medicare Part C (Medicare Advantage), the choice of over 402,413 Coloradans in 2020.2 Medicare Advantage plans are offered by private health insurance companies, and combines the benefits of Medicare Part A and B into a single bundle.
+Many plans also include drug, vision, and dental coverage.3